 Each player at the beginning of the game has 12 pieces.
 The white piece starts a game.
 Pieces can move one space forward, diagonally.

-If the player does not notice that he should capture the other player's piece(s), then he is obliged to move back to make a capturing move.
+capture the other player's piece(s), then he is obliged to

 King can move diagonally any number of fields, forwards or backwards - these are called "flying kings".
 King can stop on any square behind the piece that was captured.
 A piece becomes a king if it reaches the promotion line of the board (the most distant row on the opponent's side) and stops on it.